Tech-Chess/tech-chess.github.io/_posts/2017-4-2-SpringTournament.md

 ## Advance

 You must pay online to register in advance.
 The PayPal button below will process credit/debit cards.
 No unpaid advance registrations allowed.
+The advance entry deadline is 11:59:59 PM on Friday, March 31st.

 #### Payment